-- Awashesh Kumar - Mentor Graphics
+- Awashesh Kumar - Mentor, A Siemens Business

-- Madhur Bhargava - Mentor Graphics
+- Madhur Bhargava - Mentor, A Siemens Business

 With the advancement in the technology, the size and complexity of SoC is ever increasing.
 At the same time the power constraints on those SoC are getting more stringent.
 The low power designs are getting more and more complex with large number of power domain, supplies and power states.
 This makes the job of low power SoC verification overwhelmingly complex, tedious and sophisticated.
 It is the need of the hour to develop a reliable verification methodology which is easy to build, easy to understand and easy to modify.
 UPF 3.0 – The IEEE standard to specify the low power intent, has introduced a concept of low-power information model which can be useful to address the complex verification challenges.
 This paper introduces the key concepts of UPF 3.0 information model which are useful from low-power verification point of view.
 The paper proposes a low-power coverage methodology based on the UPF 3.0 information model HDL package.
 The paper also includes relevant case studies and examples using the proposed methodology to solve low-power verification problems.
 It also discusses the benefits of this approach and its advantages over conventional low-power verification approaches.
 There are still some areas like analog and mixed signal low power verification where the proposed coverage methodology cannot be used.